Not all gas is the same!

 Gas detector CO2 - carbon dioxide | Indoor air measurement

-Carbon dioxide is a natural component of the air – we couldn't live without it.
-However, excessive concentrations indoors displace the equally essential oxygen.
-Measuring indoor air quality therefore serves health and occupational safety.
+Carbon dioxide is a natural component of air – we couldn't live without it.
+However, excessively high concentrations indoors displace the equally essential oxygen.
+Measuring indoor air quality therefore serves to protect health and safety at work.

 GAS ALARM GX-D2